 - Click and Save!
 Till the end of the year, any booking made through a City-Sightseeing link on this site gets you 10% off!

 The first thing I noticed when leafing through the City Sightseeing pamphlet is the area that this big bus covers.
 Essentially, if you want to see a specific site, a City Sightseeing Cape Town bus can get you there.
 More specifically:

 With so much area to cover getting a 2-day ticket is recommended.
 You could easily spend one day exploring the purple wine route and another hopping between city sights.
 Depending on the route, buses run every 20 to 35 minutes meaning you will not be stranded in an area for too long.

-Not only does the bus have an open air roof but a City Sightseeing Cape Town tour includes a free audio guides – conveniently served up in several languages.
+Not only does the bus have an open-air roof but the tour includes a free audio guide – conveniently served up in several languages.

 How I spent my day with City Sightseeing Cape Town

 Because I had been in town for a few weeks by the time I took a tour, I had already covered many of the city stops.
 While staying at the Hippo Boutique Hotel I explored Longstreet (stop 5) and took in the views from on top table Mountain (stop 7) I also spent the day seeing how cheap Cape Town can be and included historical stops at the Castle of Good Hope and the District 6 museum (stops 8 and 9 respectively).
 I also had my fill of wine while visiting Stellenbosch with PG tops Tours.